Classes & Syllabi

 Education is simply the soul of a society as it passes from one generation to another.

-I don’t approach education as purely the dissemination of knowledge (valuable as that may be).
-Rather, I see my role as preparing students to enter into the perpetual conversation between reflective people that reaches through time and space.
-It is important to me that students feel welcomed and well-equipped to join, because each of my students has something irreplaceable to contribute.
+I don’t think an education is primarily the dissemination of knowledge (valuable as that is).
+Rather, I see my role as preparing students to enter into a perpetual conversation of reflective people that reaches through time and space.
+It is important that students feel welcomed and well-equipped to join this conversation, because each of them has something irreplaceable to contribute.